 its strong operating cash flows and net income with exceptional growth prospects over the near-term and long-term based on market penetration growth rates for natural gas and strong GDP growth rates.

-SoCal has established a strong platform for the accelerated monetization of gas reserves, making it a particularly attractive opportunity for both gas marketers and owners of significant gas reserves in the Southern Region.
+ESA has established a strong platform for the accelerated monetization of gas reserves, making it particularly attractive to both gas marketers and owners of significant natural gas reserves in the Southern Region.

-The map below shows the location and key characteristics of SoCal’s assets:[Confirm Data]
+The map below shows the location and key characteristics of ESA’s assets:

 File inserted from PCDOCs 251267 28/03/00